Halleloya/GOLDIE/README.md

 Modification from version one: build a web app, abandon the access control mechanism in the previous version.

-We would like to thank Yifan for his contribution on the implementation of the  prototype.
+We would like to thank Yifan for his valuable input and contribution on the implementation of this  prototype.

 ## How to bootstrap the project